Fitness Testing

 Lewis Formula

 The Lewis formula or nomogram (Fox & Mathews, 1974) is a commonly used formula (found in many high school text books).
 This formula only estimates average power, and is based on a modified falling body equation.
 The original formula used the units of kg·m·sec.-1.
-To convert it to Watts, the standard unit for Power, factor of 9.81 has been added.
+To convert the result to Watts (the standard unit for Power), the factor of 9.81 has been added.

 Example

 To improve on the limitations of the Lewis formula, Harman et al. (1991) established equations for both peak and average power through multiple regression procedures.
-The two equations are listed below:
+The two equations are listed below.
+In the first equation, it may actually be -1,822 instead of + 1,822, see comments below.

 Peak power (W) = 61.9 · jump height (cm) + 36.0 · body mass (kg) + 1,822